-Advisory: Students should have paid or voluntary employment.
-Description: This course is designed to coordinate the students occupational on-the-job training with related instruction in work-related skills, including occupational and educational resources, career planning, resume development and interview techniques.
-Students may earn up to three (3) units each semester for two (2) semesters or a maximum of 6 units of work experience.
-No more than 20 hours per week may be applied toward the work requirement; 60 hours of volunteer work or 75 hours of paid work in the semester are required for each unit.
-18 hours lecture and 60 hours of volunteer work experience or 75 hours of paid work experience are required for each enrolled unit.
+Advisory: Students should have paid or voluntary employment Description: Work Experience is designed to coordinate the student's on-the-job training with workplace skills designed to assist the student in developing successful professional skills.
+Each student will establish measurable learning objectives appropriate for their job and discipline.
+Students may earn up to four (4) units each semester, for a maximum of 16 units of work experience total .
+60 hours of volunteer work or 75 hours of paid work during the semester are required for each unit.
+No more than 20 hours per week, out of the 60 or 75 requirement, may be applied toward the work requirement.
+The course consists of an 18 hours of orientation/professional skills development and 60 hours of volunteer work experience per unit with a maximum of 240 for four units per semester OR 75 hours of paid work experience per unit, with a maximum of 300 for four units per semester.
+(Letter grade or Pass/No Pass)